Grand Prix: Shaun White, Ben Ferguson lead star-studded field into snowboard halfpipe finals

-The first heat lacked much of the star power of the second.
-Totsuka, James, Josey, Bretz and Ando were the top five in the heat, fending off riders including Ben’s little brother, Gabe Ferguson, and Aspen’s Robert Pettit.
-The second heat was stacked with big names like White, Ben Ferguson, Davis, and 2010 Olympian Louie Vito.
+The first heat lacked much of the star power as the second.
+Totsuka, James, Josey, Bretz and Ando were the top five in the heat, fending off snowboarders, including Ben’s little brother, Gabe Ferguson, and Aspen’s Robert Pettit.
+The second heat was stacked with big names like White, Ben Ferguson, Davis and 2010 Olympian Louie Vito.

 This didn’t make it any easier to make finals for Josey, who was third behind Totsuka and James in the first heat, but it did make watching the second heat that much more enjoyable.